Monads in small bites - Part III - Monoids

 (reduce + [2 3 4]) ;; 9

-will attempt to get its initial accumulator by calling the reducing function without arguments - hence mempty == (+)
+Did you notice that on the second call to reduce we did not provide an initial value?
+That’s because reduce will attempt to get its initial accumulator by calling the reducing function without arguments - hence mempty == (+).

-So that means we don’t even need an mconcat
+So that means we don’t even need an mconcat function since in Clojure, reduce works with monoids as well!

 Update: this isn’t entirely true.
 When I wrote this post I had in mind the version of

-provided by the Clojure (1.5+) reducers library.
+reduceprovided by the Clojure (1.5+) reducers library.
 The source code shows how that is the case.

 The implementation of

-however uses the first element of the collection being reduced over as its seed.
+reduceinclojure.corehowever uses the first element of the collection being reduced over as its seed.

 But how the hell do you create a monoid in Clojure then?
 I’m glad you asked.
 Let’s create our own plus-monoid!